davidshepherd7/electric-operator/README.md

 Each major mode has its own list of rules for the spacing of operators.
-The rule list for a major mode is looked up in the hash table `electric-spacing-mode-rules-table`.
-Rule lists can be modified using the function `electric-spacing-add-rules-for-mode`, which will automatically replace any existing rules for the same operator.
+The rule list for a major mode is looked up in the hash table `electric-operator-mode-rules-table`.
+Rule lists can be modified using the function `electric-operator-add-rules-for-mode`, which will automatically replace any existing rules for the same operator.
 To disable a rule set the action part of the rule (the second element) to nil.

 As an example: to automatically add spacing around `->` and `=>` in python mode you would use

-    (electric-spacing-add-rules-for-mode 'python-mode
+    (electric-operator-add-rules-for-mode 'python-mode
       (cons "->" " -> ")
       (cons "=>" " => "))

 placed somewhere in your startup files.

-To use the default rules for a new programming mode use `apply` to add all rules from `electric-spacing-prog-mode-rules`:
+To use the default rules for a new programming mode use `apply` to add all rules from `electric-operator-prog-mode-rules`:

-    (apply #'electric-spacing-add-rules-for-mode 'my-new-mode
+    (apply #'electric-operator-add-rules-for-mode 'my-new-mode
-           electric-spacing-prog-mode-rules)
+           electric-operator-prog-mode-rules)

-The default rules for text modes can be added in the same way from the list `electric-spacing-prose-rules`.
+The default rules for text modes can be added in the same way from the list `electric-operator-prose-rules`.

 ## Caveats